-Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
-This week: Sheree Atcheson, Global Director of Diversity, Equity, and Inclusion at Peakon, on the perils of niceness, and having space to be yourself.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Workday’s Patrick Cournoyer.
+This week: Sheree Atcheson, a diversity, equity, and inclusion leader, on the perils of niceness, and having space to be yourself.

 For Sheree Atcheson, combating a history of exclusionary tactics within the business world requires a similarly direct inverse approach.
-“Nice is not the same as being anti-racist, anti-sexist, anti-homophobic, and so on and so forth.”
+“Nice is not the same as being anti-racist, anti-sexist, anti-homophobic, and so on and so forth,” Sheree says.

 Whether writing for Forbes about being honest about exclusion or calling out microaggressions in her day-to-day Zoom calls, Sheree is a bastion for what it means to be truly inclusive in the modern workplace.

 People don’t realize the power of one person saying something about what’s actually happening.Sheree Atcheson

 If you want to build a diverse workforce where inclusion is meaningful rather than tokenistic, you’re in the right place.
 Tune in now, check out the key takeaways, or read the transcript below.

 - Organizations Embracing Diversity Get Better Results.

 Society is not a single homogenous group, and businesses shouldn’t be either.
 Businesses that want to grow need to embrace diversity and foster inclusive environments.
 This will lead to a more agile and innovative working environment that will, in turn, lead to exceeding financial targets and achieving better outcomes for employees, customers, partners, and shareholders.